Hale School: History

 Part of Australia's colonial history, Hale School educated many sons of the Swan River Colony.
-The school was originally known as Boys High School and the inaugural chairman was Archibald Paull Burt, a notable jurist and slaveholder in the West Indies.
+The school was originally known as Boys High School and the inaugural chairman was Archibald Paull Burt, a notable jurist.

 Modelled on England's public schools, it has been accused of being elitist.
 For example, in his biography of explorer and politician Sir John Forrest, Frank Crowley described the school's values throughout the 1870s as "a heady compound of social snobbery, laissez-faire capitalism, sentimental royalism, patriotic Anglicanism, benevolent imperialism and racial superiority".